Job Interview Questions About Your Career Goals

 Focus on the employer.
 Even though this question is about you, you want to convey that you won’t abandon the employer anytime soon.
 Mention that one of your goals is to work for a company like the one for which you’re interviewing.

 Focus on how you’ll add value to the company through the achievement of your own goals.
-Also, convince the employer that working for his or her company will help you achieve your goals for a win/win situation.
+Also, convince the employer that working for his or her company will help you achieve your goals for a win-win situation.

 Avoid discussing salary.
 Don’t focus on goals related to earnings, raises, bonuses, or perks.
 You want to focus on the work you hope to achieve, rather than the money you want to make.
+It’s fine to provide a salary range if asked (although you might try to avoid getting pinned down too early in the process).
+However, you should never volunteer your target salary unasked, or tie any eventual information to your circumstances, rather than the market.

 Don’t get too specific.
 While you want to present clear goals, do not get into too many details.
-For example, if you know you want to work for a particular company in a particular position (not the company or position you’re interviewing for), don’t share this with an employer.
+For example, if you know you want to work for a particular company in a particular position (not the company or position you’re interviewing for), don’t share this information with an employer.

 Emphasize more general goals, such as taking on particular responsibilities.
 This allows you to balance clear aims with a flexible attitude.
+Review an example of what not to say when you're discussing your goals:

 Examples of the Best Answers